kurtosis-tech/aptos-package/testnet-validator-example/README.md

 Aptos Testnet Validator
 ============
 This is an Aptos Testnet Validator [Kurtosis package](https://docs.kurtosis.com/concepts-reference/packages).
-It creates a local testnet with 1 validator and a Faucet to generate coins.
+It creates a local testnet with 1 validator and a Faucet to generate tokens.
 For more background on local testnets [reference Aptos' docs](https://aptos.dev/nodes/local-testnet/run-a-local-testnet).

 Run this package